Wildlife Hospital & Team

 If they are unsuitable for this by our trained team, whether it’s on mental or physical grounds, we slowly integrate them into a suitable enclosure, with suitable social groupings in our Wildlife Sanctuary.
 To which we will give them lifelong refuge.

-Our Wildlife Hospital is equipped to treat sick and injured wildlife, whilst giving care to our animals in the Wildlife Sanctuary, rehabilitation programmes and improving the health of the animals at Lao Zoo.
+The Wildlife Hospital at LCTW is the first of its kind in Laos and is equipped to treat sick and injured wildlife, whilst giving care to our animals in the Wildlife Sanctuary, rehabilitation programmes and improving the health of the animals at Lao Zoo.
 Medical equipment and procedures are constantly evolving and our Hospital needs to be kept up to date to provide the best possible care, whilst keeping up with the quantity and variety of wildlife we treat.

 Our Wildlife Hospital always needs to be prepared and stocked, as we can receive a call about a rescue or have an animal brought to our door at any time of day or night.
 You can help us do this by visiting our Support Us tab or email us about any items can sponsor us for in our Hospital.